Become a Valued Volunteer at Hope Hospice

 As a Hope Hospice volunteer you become a member of a team that is dedicated to surrounding our patients and their families with care.
 Hope Hospice volunteers are sensitive to the needs of others, have an open and compassionate heart, have good listening skills, are non-judgmental about the beliefs and lifestyles of others, and have sufficiently resolved any long term or recent losses.
-All volunteers are required to complete an application, interview, background check, orientation, and participate in an annual training course provided by Hope Hospice.
+All volunteers are required to complete an application, interview, background check, orientation, and participate in a semi-annual Hospice Education Series provided by Hope Hospice.

 Our volunteers sum it up best in their own words: